alxdark/radiobot/README.md

 This is just JS assignment to some variables, including some logic in preparing the list of genre tags that will be used, sequentially, to select a music file of the same genre from one of your source folders.

-## TODO

-This documentation.
-It's simpler thatn it looks to use this thing.